 The park’s visitors include both casual and serious rockhounds, the latter hip to the agate, onyx, and opal often found frequently just underground, sometimes lying right in view.
-Park officials claim anyone willing to do a little work can find something worthwhile (if not necessarily worth untold riches).
-Bring a pickax and shovel (the old army surplus specials are ideal) and a good pair of hiking boots or shoes (the rock is loose in places and the hills and sometimes steep) and head out into the park’s 240 acres.
-Look for nodules, round or oval rocks that when cracked open may contain agate or opal, or sometimes quartz crystal (these are called Thunder Eggs).
-Visit the Rock Hound State Park Website.
+Park officials claim anyone willing to do a little work can find something worthwhile.
+Bring a pickax and shovel and a good pair of hiking boots or shoes, and head out into the park’s 240 acres.
+Look for nodules, round or oval rocks that when cracked open may contain agate or opal, or sometimes quartz crystal.

 The drive along the Rio Grande from Elephant Butte Lake to Truth or Consequences is very picturesque, with the river meandering through the desert mountains.
 Fishing is popular in the river during the summer.

 Santa Fe is the most attractive and historic town in the Southwest, and the oldest state capitol in the US, founded in 1610.
-The center has a charming small-town feel, with all the main shops and old buildings within walking distance of each other, and the distinctive adobe architecture is used almost universally – houses are painted in subtle, officially-approved shades of pale brown, with characteristic clay walls and protruding wooden ceiling posts.
-Banks, restaurants, art galleries, the police station, even the local McDonald’s – all are built in the same style.
-Visit the Santa Fe Chamber Website.
+The center has a charming small-town feel, with all the main shops and old buildings within walking distance of each other, and the distinctive adobe architecture is used almost universally.

 Silver City’s Historic Downtown still shows much of its Old West charm, with buildings and streets from the days when bars of silver were stacked neatly on curbsides, waiting for assay or delivery out of town.
 Today, Silver City still has much to offer visitors and residents alike.
 Downtown is a successful multi-use area that appeals to many different customers.

-Retail and gift shops, restaurants and coffeehouses, art galleries and antique stores, historic lodging, entertainment, and a wide variety of service businesses are all part of the mix.
-Visit the Silver City Website.
+Retail shops, restaurants, coffeehouses, art galleries, antique stores, historic lodging, entertainment, and a wide variety of service businesses are all part of the mix.

 Situated on the banks of the Rio Grande in southwest New Mexico, Truth or Consequences has long been a preferred vacation site of New Mexico natives.
 Traditionally, they have come to bathe in the soothing hot springs or partake in the many recreational opportunities at the two large lakes nearby.
 In the past decade, however, Truth or Consequences has begun to garner more national praise.
 In fact, the number of retirees relocating here continues to grow.
 National publications such as Where to Retire have recently named the city one of the top retirement destinations in the United States.

 There’s no question that the main recreational draw in Truth or Consequences is its famous mineral baths.
 There are no less than eleven such spas operating within the city limits.
 Most are located in the downtown area, and prices are quite reasonable.
-Riverbend Hot Springs, the only open air bath in town, also offers a stunning view of the mountains.
-Visit the Truth or Consequences Website.
+Riverbend Hot Springs, the only open-air bath in town, also offers a stunning view of the mountains.

-The downtown Historic Bath House District in Truth or Consequences has several operating bath houses originating in the 1930s and 1940s.
+Downtown Historic Bath House District in Truth or Consequences has several operating bathhouses originating in the 1930s and 1940s.
 They have been modernized and upgraded, but retain their rustic flavor and appeal.
 The hot mineral waters were used by the Apache warriors to heal their battle wounds.
 The clear, odorless water has 38 trace minerals that provide soothing relaxation to users.
 Expansive additional spa services are available at many locations.

-There are several hot mineral water bath houses in Truth or Consequences, with a variety of services available to the visitor.
+There are several hot mineral water bathhouses in Truth or Consequences, with a variety of services available to the visitor.
 The water comes out of the ground at a temperature between 98 and 115 degrees Fahrenheit.
-A laboratory analysis of the water has traces of 38 different minerals, including chloride, sodium, bicarbonate, calcium, sulfate, potassium, silicate, silicon, magnesium, and lesser minerals.
+Laboratory analysis of the water has traces of 38 different minerals, including chloride, sodium, bicarbonate, calcium, sulfate, potassium, silicate, silicon, magnesium, and lesser minerals.
 The pH is about 7, or neutral, and there is no odor to the water.
 Other services may include massages, sweat baths, wraps, reflexology, and acupuncture.
 Prices vary, and towels are provided for a nominal additional fee.
-Visit the Truth or Consequences Historic Bath House District Website.

-The other feature of interest in this otherwise desolate and unwelcoming land is 60 miles south in the flat Tularosa Basin – here, for thousands of years the prevailing westerly winds have deposited gypsum powder – formerly eroded from the nearby San Andres Mountains, washed down by rainwater and deposited in the seasonal Lake Lucero, a few miles southwest – creating a huge area of white dunes covering 275 square miles.
+The other feature of interest in this otherwise desolate and unwelcoming land is 60 miles south in the flat Tularosa Basin.
+Here, for thousands of years the prevailing westerly winds have deposited gypsum powder, formerly eroded from the nearby San Andres Mountains.
+It has since created a huge area of white dunes covering 275 square miles.
 About half of the sands are within the boundaries of the White Sands National Monument, one of the most unusual and magical places in the Southwest.
-Visit the White Sands National Monument Website.

-This community was established during the early 1880s under the name of Fairview.
+Winston, NM was established during the early 1880s under the name of Fairview.
 It was settled by the more sedate families who did not care for the rambunctious town of Chloride nearby.
 It is now a ranching community with a general store, post office, cafe, and bar.
 There are many historic old buildings to be seen in the town.
 Information is available at the General Store.
-Visit the Winston, New Mexico Website.